Advise & Consent: Plot

 Anderson's wife receives anonymous phone calls from a man warning that unless the subcommittee reports favorably on Leffingwell, information about what happened with "Ray" in Hawaii will be disclosed.
 A worried Anderson visits fellow army veteran Ray Schaff in New York.
 Schaff admits that he sold evidence of a past homosexual relationship between the two.
-Hudson and Anderson's friend, Smith, joins others in attempting to counsel the troubled chairman, but unable to reconcile his duty and his secret, Anderson takes his own life.
+Vice President Hudson and Anderson's friend Smith join others in attempting to counsel the troubled chairman, but unable to reconcile his duty and his secret, Anderson takes his own life.

 The president denies knowing about the blackmail to Munson and Hudson.
 He tells the majority leader that he is dying and that Leffingwell's confirmation is vital.
 Munson criticizes Cooley for opposing the nominee but not exposing Fletcher and thus forcing Anderson to bear the pressure alone.
 Anderson's death nonetheless permits the subcommittee and the Foreign Relations Committee to proceed with the nomination.
 Both report favorably to the full Senate.

-In the Senate Chamber, Cooley apologizes for his "vindictiveness."
-While he will vote against Leffingwell and his "alien voice," the senator will not ask others to follow.
+In the Senate Chamber, Cooley apologizes for his "vindictiveness".
+While he will vote against Leffingwell and his "alien voice", Cooley will not ask others to follow.
 Munson, moved by Cooley's action, cites the "tragic circumstances" surrounding the confirmation.
 The majority leader will vote for Leffingwell but will permit a conscience vote from others.
-Hudson's quorum call and the majority leader's refusal to yield the floor prevent Van Ackerman from speaking until Munson asks for the "yeas and nays," ending debate.
-The majority leader tells Van Ackerman that but for the Andersons' privacy, the Senate would have censured and expelled him, as he was responsible for the blackmail.
+Hudson's quorum call and the majority leader's refusal to yield the floor prevent Van Ackerman from speaking until Munson asks for the "yeas and nays", ending debate.
+Munson tells Van Ackerman that if not for the Andersons' privacy, the Senate would have expelled him, as he was responsible for the blackmail.
 Van Ackerman leaves the chamber before the vote.

 Munson's side is slightly ahead until Smith unexpectedly votes against Leffingwell, and the majority leader prepares for the vice president to break the tie in the nominee's favor.
 Secret Service agents enter the chamber, and Hudson receives a message from the Senate chaplain.
 He announces that he will not break the tie, thus causing the nomination to fail, and that the president has died during the vote.
 As he leaves with the Secret Service, Hudson tells Munson that he wants to choose his own secretary of state.
-The film ends as Munson makes a motion to adjourn because of the former president's death.
+The film ends as Munson moves to adjourn because of the former president's death.